fw22912/Correctness-guided-Code-Generation-with-LLM/docs/install.md

    export GENAI_API_KEY = "YOUR_GEMINI_API_KEY"
    ```
 ### 3. Running the file(s)
-   The current implementation cannot run multiple files in an identical way running a single file.
    - To run a **single file**:
       ```bash
       python3 main.py FILE_NAME/PATH